-8. In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to financial statements and such controls were operating effectively as at 31st March 2024, based on the internal financial controls with reference to financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note issued by the ICAI.
+8. In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to financial statements and such controls were operating effectively as at 31st March 2025 based on the internal financial controls with reference to financial statements criteria established by the Company considering the essential components of internal control stated in the Guidance Note issued by the ICAI.

-Chartered Accountants Firm's Registration No.: 001076N/N500013
+Chartered Accountants Firm's Registration No.: 001076N/N500013 as at 31st March 2025

-Partner Membership No.: 517273 UDIN: 24517273BKEXEX5741
+Partner Membership No.: 517273 UDIN: 25517273BMICZR6458